danio86/ProClimbersFE/README.md

 The project was deployed using Code institut's mock for Heroku

     Steps for deployment:
-    - This repository was cloned.
+    - This repository was cloned from a local VS-Code folder.
     - A Herroku app was created on [Heroku](https://dashboard.heroku.com/apps)
     - The Heroku app was linked to the repository
     - The App was connected to the [proClimbers backend project](https://proclimbers-backend-d69c858b50d1.herokuapp.com/)